herzf012/world-disaster-risk-visualization/README.md

 ## Section III: Flask server start and opening the website.
 ---
 1. Navigate to your terminal that is operating out of the `world-disaster-risk-visualization` directory.
 Ensure you are still operating in the python enviroment from section I. For bootcamp users, this is `PythonData38`.

 2. In this terminal, enter the following: `python app.py`.
 This will initialize the Flask server that communicates with the postgreSQL database server, and hosts the website created for this project.

 3. Given you followed the instructions above, the Flask server will initialize, and the terminal will show you the IP your server is running on.
 This will display your local host IP at a given port.
 Navigate to that address in your web browser.
 This project was displayed and debugged using Google Chrome as the website browser.

 4. Given that the instructions were followed, you should now see a webpage that says `Welcome to the About Page`.
 From there you may navigate as you wish and follow the instructions provided on the website.

+# References and Acknowledgements
+---
+##### [1] Mrinal Tyagi, September 2022 , World Disaster Risk Dataset ,Initial Version, Retrieved [September 29th 2022] from [https://www.kaggle.com/datasets/tr1gg3rtrash/global-disaster-risk-index-time-series-dataset](https://www.kaggle.com/datasets/tr1gg3rtrash/global-disaster-risk-index-time-series-dataset)

+##### [2] DataHub; Natural Earth, 2018, Country Polygons as GeoJSON, Retrieved [October 3rd 2022] from [https://datahub.io/core/geo-countries#javascript](https://datahub.io/core/geo-countries#javascript)

+##### [3] Stefan Gabos, June 19th 2022, World countries, [Retrieved October 6th 2022] from [https://stefangabos.github.io/world_countries/](https://stefangabos.github.io/world_countries/)

+##### [4] Dom L., October 2022, flask-demo, [Retrieved October 6th 2022] from [https://github.com/domilab/flask-demo](https://github.com/domilab/flask-demo)

+#### Acknowledgements:
+#####    Thank you to Dom and all the TA's for continued advice across this project.

+#####    Thank you again to Dom for his flask demo, which we adapated to fit our needs as seen in our app.py script.

+#####    Thanks as well to the library creators and contributors of [Leaflet](https://leafletjs.com/) and [ApexCharts](https://apexcharts.com/).